metalbear-co/mirrord.dev/content/docs/using-mirrord/queue-splitting/index.md

 ### Kafka Splitting

-When an Kafka splitting session starts, the operator changes the target workload to consume messages from a different, temporary topic created by the operator in the same Kafka cluster.
+When a Kafka splitting session starts, the operator changes the target workload to consume messages from a different, temporary topic created by the operator in the same Kafka cluster.
 The operator also creates a temporary topic that the local application reads from.